 Share information with your friends and family at go.osu.edu/westfest or download event fliers for display.

-Thank you to Ohio State Energy Partners for sponsoring this year's event!
+Thank you to Ohio State Energy Partners and the Center for Applied Plant Sciences for sponsoring this year's event!

 Arrival Via Car, Bike, or Bus

 While there is no cost to attend the event, you do need to pay for parking in OSU lots if you arrive by car.
 Guests may pay using the kiosk in the parking lot, via the ParkMobile App, or purchase single-day permits on the OSU CampusParc website for $8.25.
 There are plenty of places to lock bikes and options for arrival via COTA and CABS (campus bus service).
 The nearest intersection is Kenny Road and Carmack Road.

 - Take 315 to the Lane Avenue exit.
 This is one of the major exits for The Ohio State University.
 Go West (left if you are coming from the South side of the city; right if you are coming from the North side of the city) onto Lane Avenue.

 - Once you are on Lane Avenue, pass Kenny Road.
 The next road (there will not be a traffic light) is Carmack Road.
 Take a left.